LiberTEM/LiberTEM/docs/source/tips.rst

      5.75s call     tests/test_analysis_masks.py::test_avoid_calculating_masks_on_client
     = 288 passed, 66 skipped, 6 deselected, 2 xfailed, 7 warnings in 260.65 seconds =

-Please note that functional tests which involve starting a local cluster have long lead times that are hard to avoid.
+Please note that tests which involve starting a local cluster have long lead times that are hard to avoid.

 In order to gain more information on what slows down a particular test, you can